Odizinne/BigPictureTV/README.md

-This Python project automates switching between a monitor and a TV when launching Steam Big Picture.
+This Python project automates switching between a monitor and a TV when launching Steam Big Picture on Windows.

-# Requirements
-- Python `pip install pygetwindow`
+Readme to be written